Germany Job Search

 The Germany job search has changed dramatically over the past few years.
 With the high level of Internet usage in Germany, the Internet is now the best place to access employment information.
 However, it is always advisable to use as many different job search sources as possible to find open positions.
 This includes national, regional, local, government, college, university and company websites.

-You should complement German job search online by more traditional methods because German jobs are advertised in different ways and some jobs are not advertised in traditional forms at all.
-More than half of all Germany jobs are not advertised at all and are filled through referrals or networking.
+You should complement German job search online by more traditional methods because jobs in Germany are advertised in different ways and some jobs are not advertised in traditional forms at all.
+More than half of all German jobs are not advertised at all and are filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the job search process.

-In a Germany job search, quite often, it is not what you know but whom you know
+In Germany job search, quite often, it is not what you know but whom you know

 Employment agencies are present in major cities and on the Internet.
 An applicant who already has a specific idea of where s/he would like to work can apply to these companies directly.